runabrandes/tic-tac-toe/README.md

 ### Name Prompt

-* The user gets prompted to input their name so the programme can use it throughou the game
+* The user gets prompted to input their name so the programme can use it throughout the game

 ![Name_Prompt](assets/images/name_prompt.png)